KennyWho/hapi-api-doc-cn/API.md

         - `channels` - a string or array of strings specifying the event channels to subscribe to.
           If the event registration specified a list of allowed channels, the `channels` array must match the allowed channels.
-If `channels` are specified, event updates without any channel designation will not be included in the subscription.
-Defaults to no channels filter.
+If `channels` are specified, event updates without any channel designation will not be included in the subscription. 默认为 no channels filter.

-        - `clone` - if `true`, the `data` object passed to [`server.event.emit()`](#server.event.emit()) is cloned before it is passed to the `listener` method.
-Defaults to the event registration option (which defaults to `false`).
+        - `clone` - if `true`, the `data` object passed to [`server.event.emit()`](#server.event.emit()) is cloned before it is passed to the `listener` method. 默认为 the event registration option (which 默认为 `false`).

         - `count` - a positive integer indicating the number of times the `listener` can be called after which the subscription is automatically removed.
-A count of `1` is the same as calling `server.events.once()`.
-Defaults to no limit.
+A count of `1` is the same as calling `server.events.once()`. 默认为 no limit.

         - `filter` - the event tags (if present) to subscribe to which can be one of: